 Water is one of the world’s most precious natural resources and some of our coffee requires a lot of it to grow.
 At NESCAFÉ®, we value the water needs of local communities.
 Today, NESCAFÉ® is helping farmers grow coffee with solutions that aim to protect water resources.
-In Vietnam, we’ve helped farmers use 50% less water for irrigation than previous official practices, helping maintaining the same productivity, and provided smart weather apps to tell when to turn on the taps and when to turn them off to help conserve water for their villages.
+In Vietnam, we’ve supported initiatives to help farmers use 50% less water for irrigation than previous official practices, while maintaining the same productivity, and provided smart weather apps to tell when to turn on the taps and when to turn them off to help conserve water for their villages.

 In our nearby coffee factories, we’ve helped to improve water efficiency and saved the equivalent of over thousands Olympic sized swimming pools of water every year.
 Using less water in coffee production helps improve water conservation in local communities, and support the protection of the water cycle.
 That’s why NESCAFÉ® aims to continue to help farmers do more with less water.